broadinstitute/sma-finder/README.md

 ---
 ### Combining results from multiple samples

-After running multiple SMA Finder instances, it is possible to combine the output tables into a single table using the following shell command:
+After running SMA Finder on many samples, it often useful to combine the per-sample output tables into a single table.
+One way to do this is with the following shell command:

 ```
 combined_table_filename=combined_results.tsv